srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ### Build from source
 GrayC was implemented on top of LibFuzzer and so its build may take long, depends on your machine: it builds LLVM 12 with instrumentation.

+Please follow the instructions in this README.md file.

 ### Project structure